ArjenStens/obsidian-notes-public/index.md

 Hi there and welcome to my public notes, or 'second brain'.
 Here I publicly share notes on interesting topics that I'm exploring.
 Don't consider anything you read here as absolute truth, as I may be wrong in my interpretation when I'm learning something new!

-Below you find some links to an old (Wordpress) blog that I hosted for a while.
+Below you find some links to my blogposts.

 # The Tales
 - [[PCT, side effects may include...]]